vti/rmachine/README.md

 Log file tries to be dense, but all the errors are written AS IS for the ease of investigation.

-### Hooks # TODO
+### Hooks

 Hooks are scripts run during different phases of the execution.

-    pre_hook      Is run before the scenario is started, if the script exits with non-zero status, rmachine skips this scenario, this is the recommended way of canceling a scenario progress_hook Is run during the scenario, script get current percent of execution
+    hook-before   Is run before the scenario is started, if the script exits with non-zero status, rmachine skips this scenario, this is the recommended way of canceling a scenario hook-progress Is run during the scenario, script get current percent of execution
-    post_hook     Is run after the scenario
+    book-after    Is run after the scenario

 ## Ideas